Purpleskills/Specs/Offline.md

 	Location:
-		Is Available on client campus
+		Is Available on trainer location [if false then on company location] Primary Cities
-		Primary Cities

 	Schedule
 		Duration
-		Start date
-		End date
-		IsRecurring
+		[Not in excel] Start date  (auto calculated by using calender) [Not in excel] End date    (auto calculated by using calender) IsRecurring
 			RecurringIn
 			NumberOfTimeRecurring